diksown/musa/docs/CONTRIBUTING.md

 | Malware    | Content that attempts to generate ransomware, keyloggers, viruses, or other software intended to impose some level of harm.                                     |

 ## Issues

+You can open an issue with the [project reporting template]() [to report a project].

+Feel free to open issues for other problems, such as bugs or feature requests.

 ## Pull requests